Q I see that the BBC BASIC for Windows manual is on your web site,

 Where can I find the actual values ?

-A Follow the instructions here for downloading and installing the APIViewer application and its BBC BASIC plugin.
-Once you have APIViewer installed on your PC you can discover the numeric values by selecting Constants from the drop-down list.
-Alternatively install the Windows Constants add-in utility, which will automatically add declarations to your program.
-If you prefer not to install either utility you can find most of the values you are likely to need in the files WINUSER.H, WINBASE.H, WINGDI.H, WINNT.H, COMMDLG.H, COMMCTRL.H and MMSYSTEM.H.
+A Use the Windows Constants add-in utility (slot 8 in the Utilities menu, usually) which will automatically add declarations to your program.
+Alternatively you can find most of the values you are likely to need in the files WINUSER.H, WINBASE.H, WINGDI.H, WINNT.H, COMMDLG.H, COMMCTRL.H and MMSYSTEM.H.
 These can be found in the /include directory of the Windows™ Platform SDK or, if you do not have that installed, you can search for them on the web.

 Q Where can I learn more about assembly-language programming on the PC ?